ahmedajiz629/integrity/README.md

 - A digest mismatch or verification error triggers a modal overlay explaining what went wrong along with options to reload or dismiss.
 - The background worker also pushes a Chrome notification (requires the `notifications` permission) that includes the affected URL so you can audit it later.
+- When provenance is present, the indicator adds a “Source · GitHub” line so you know where the hash came from.
+Clicking the toolbar icon jumps straight to the Actions run.

 ## Getting started